 Locusts that don’t eat?

 The verses tell us that the locusts are not allowed to harm grass or any other plants.
 This is unusual because locust plagues typically wreak havoc on plant life when swarms of the hungry insects devour all vegetation in their path.
-Given the description of the locusts – stinging tails, human-like faces, crown-like objects on their head, and iron-like breastplates – the locusts John sees are likely something completely unknown to us.
+Given the description of the locusts – stinging tails, human-like faces, crown-like objects on their head, and iron-like breastplates – the locusts John sees are likely something utterly unknown to us.
 Given that they arise from the Abyss and are intelligently controlled (they can only harm those that worship the beast), it may be that these creatures are themselves some form of demonic entity.

 Five months of torture for non-believers